 Orthopedic Physical Therapy Residency

 The Orthopedic Physical Therapy Residency prepares licensed, currently practicing physical therapists to advance their practice in orthopedic physical therapy.

 Faculty and Research

-Programs in Occupational Therapy are housed in the Department of Health and Rehabilitation Sciences.
+Programs in Physical Therapy are housed in the Department of Health and Rehabilitation Sciences.
 Learn more about faculty and research opportunities.